marya314/git-interview-baseline/README.md

 ## Making a branch with `git branch`

-Let's quickly make a repository that we can use as a sandbox to experiment with the collaborative features of git.
+Let's make a repository that we can use as a sandbox to experiment with the collaborative features of git.
 You don't have to follow along, you'll be able to understand the concepts from the reading but if you'd like, you can copy and paste these commands locally.

 From our home directory we're going to make a new directory for our mission-critical-application.